kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 # under "Install and configure database server" page in API Portal docs
 #
 # Two-way (mutual) authentication will be configured only when all three
 # certificates are provided.
-Otherwise one-way (Server CA) authentication
+Otherwise, one-way (Server CA) authentication
 # will be used
 #
 # `MYSQL_SSL_VERIFY_CERT` is boolean